zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\approx \braket{\braket{\bm{S}}} \negmedspace (\bm{r}).
 $$

 In principle, one could solve a dynamic light scattering problem by choosing the initial configuration of the system (i.e. by assigning each particle a certain position, orientation, shape, size, and composition), describing the way the system evolves, and evaluating the integral given by Eqn 1p.10.
-In practice, this (obvious, but arduous) solution is rarely used; nevertheless, it is important to understand the conceptual model and its implications.
+In practice, this (obvious, but arduous) solution is rarely used; nevertheless, it helps us build the mental model and understand its implications.

 First of all, since the properties of the particles vary in time, the phasors of the scattered field must become time-dependent as well.
 Examination of the resulting expression of the total field